Ancientae0N/SnookeReact/README.md

       `pip install pymongo`

- Then run `python -m flask run` to start the server
+ Then run `python -m flask run` in the server folder to start the server

  Todo